 If you’ve ever wondered whether your canoe needs a boat capacity plate, or just what a boat capacity plate is, you’re in the right place.

 What does a boat capacity plate indicate?
-A boat capacity plate indicates the maximum weight in persons, motor and gear that can fit on a motorized vessel.
+A boat capacity plate indicates the max weight in persons, motor and gear that a motorized vessel can hold.
 It also includes the model, serial number and manufacturer of the vessel.
 Exceeding the limits on a boat capacity plate can cause dangerous instability and/or citations from law enforcement.